Nunoki/gorest/README.md

 > **Requirements:**
 >
-> - Docker Engine 20.10 and Docker Compose 1.27 or later, or Podman equivalent
+> - Docker Engine 20.10+ and Docker Compose 1.27+, or Podman equivalent
 > - Set up values in the `.env` file using `.env.example` as template

 ## Option 1: To get the service up and running